Agentic AI for Mental Health for Africa

 2

-Voice AI Analysis: Reading the Signals
+Voice AI Analysis: Objective Psychological Metrics

 AYA's voice AI, trained on Multilingual Multimodal Clinical Dataset, analyzes Amara's voice in real-time.
 The system calculates a comprehensive psychiatric severity score: